Ternary conditional operator: Lua

-Pascal
+Object Pascal extensions

-Pascal was both a simplification and extension of ALGOL 60 (mainly for handling user-defined types).
+Pascal was both a simplification and extension of ALGOL 60, but it removed conditional expressions.

-One simplification was to remove the conditional expression since the same could be achieved with the less succinct conditional statement form.

 RemObjects Oxygene added a ternary operator to Object Pascal in approximately 2011, and in 2025 Delphi followed suit.
 Oxygene supports case/switch statements, essentially a repeated if, as expressions evaluating to a value as well.

 Python

-An operator for a conditional expression in Python was approved as Python Enhancement Proposal 308 and was added to the 2.5 release in September 2006.
-Python's conditional operator differs from the common ?: operator in the order of its operands.
+Python has had a ternary conditional expression since release 2.5 (September 2006).
+Python's conditional operator differs from the C-style ?: operator in the order of its operands.
 The general form is: